drankush/QueryPop/README.md

     INSTRUCTION_PROMPTS = {
         0: "Key Points Extraction: 'Extract key points from the following text:'",
         1: "Summarization: 'Summarize the following text:'",
-        2: "Translation: 'Translate the following text into Spanish:'",
+        2: "Translation: 'Translate the following text into English:'",
         3: "Explanation: 'Explain the following text in detail:'",
         4: "Question Answering: 'Answer the following question based on the text:'",
         5: "Question Generation: 'Generate Questions based on the text:'",